-Viewing Auto Scaling group recommendations - Amazon Compute Optimizer
+Viewing EC2 Auto Scaling group recommendations - Amazon Compute Optimizer

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Amazon Compute Optimizer generates instance type recommendations for Amazon EC2 Auto Scaling (Auto Scaling) groups.
-Recommendations for your Auto Scaling groups are displayed on the following pages of the Amazon Compute Optimizer console:
+Amazon Compute Optimizer generates instance type recommendations for Amazon EC2 Auto Scaling groups.
+Recommendations for your EC2 Auto Scaling groups are displayed on the following pages of the Amazon Compute Optimizer console.

-• The Auto Scaling groups recommendations page lists each of your current Auto Scaling groups, their finding classifications, current instance type, current hourly price for the selected purchasing option, and current configuration.
-The top recommendation from Compute Optimizer is listed next to each of your Auto Scaling groups, and it includes the recommended instance type, the hourly price for the selected purchasing option, and the price difference between your current instance and the recommendation.
-Use the recommendations page to compare the current instances of your Auto Scaling groups with their top recommendation, which can help you to decide if you should upsize or downsize your instances.
+This page lists each of your current EC2 Auto Scaling groups, their finding classifications, current instance type(s), current hourly price for the selected purchasing option, and current configuration.
+The top recommendation from Compute Optimizer is listed next to each of your EC2 Auto Scaling groups, and it includes the recommended instance type, the hourly price for the selected purchasing option, and the price difference between your current instance type(s) and the recommendation.
+Use the recommendations page to compare the current instance type(s) of your EC2 Auto Scaling groups with our top recommendation, which can help you to decide if you should upsize or downsize your instances.

 The recommendations are refreshed daily.
-They're generated by analyzing the specifications and utilization metrics of the current Auto Scaling group over a period of the last 14 days, or longer if you activate the enhanced infrastructure metrics paid feature.
-For more information, see Metrics analyzed by Amazon Compute Optimizer.
+They're generated by analyzing the specifications and utilization metrics of the current EC2 Auto Scaling group over the default lookback period of 14 days or a 32-day lookback period.
+You can extend the lookback period to 93 days if you enable enhanced infrastructure metrics.
+For more information, see Enhanced infrastructure metrics, , and Metrics analyzed by Amazon Compute Optimizer.

-Keep in mind that Compute Optimizer generates recommendations for Auto Scaling groups that meet a specific set of requirements, recommendations could take up to 24 hours to be generated, and sufficient metric data must be accumulated.
-For more information, see Supported resources and requirements.
+Keep in mind that Compute Optimizer generates recommendations for EC2 Auto Scaling groups that meet a specific set of requirements, recommendations could take up to 24 hours to be generated, and sufficient metric data must be accumulated.
+For more information, see Resource requirements.

 Finding classifications

-The Finding column on the Auto Scaling groups recommendations page provides a summary of how each of your Auto Scaling groups performed during the analyzed period.
+The Finding column on the EC2 Auto Scaling groups recommendations page provides a summary of how each of your EC2 Auto Scaling groups performed during the lookback period.

-The following findings classifications apply to Auto Scaling groups.
+The following findings classifications apply to EC2 Auto Scaling groups.

 Classification Description